Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Empirical Illustrations

 Our hypothesis of interest is whether the LCCs and OAs compete strategically, which can be formulated as a one-sided test.
 The null hypothesis is $H_0:\beta_{LCC} = \beta_{OA} = 0$, and the alternative hypothesis is $H_1:\beta_{\ell}<0,\ell \in \{\text{LCC,OA}\}$.
 Finally, the vector of coefficients $\delta=(\delta^{cons}_{LCC},\delta^{size}_{LCC},\delta^{pres}_{LCC},\delta^{cons}_{OA},\delta^{size}_{OA},\delta^{pres}_{OA})$ is the nuisance parameter in this model.
 We estimate $\delta$ by the restricted MLE under the null hypothesis.

-The $p$-value of the score test is $0.0002$.
-Hence, we reject the null hypothesis at conventional significance levels.
+The value of the test statistic is 24.668.
+The 5\% critical value is 5.050.
+Hence, we reject the null hypothesis at the 5\% level.
 This result is consistent with the finding of \cite{klinetamer2016bayesian} whose credible sets for the strategic interaction effects $\beta_\ell,\ell\in\{\text{LCC,OA}\}$ do not contain the origin.
 Table \ref{tab:delta_est} reports the RMLE of the index coefficients.
 The estimates suggest that the effect of market presence is larger for LCCs than other airlines, and the monopoly profits (captured by the constant terms) in a market with below-median size and below-median market presence are smaller for the LCCs.
 These observations are also consistent with \cite{klinetamer2016bayesian}'s findings, although we note that these estimates are obtained by imposing the restriction rejected by the score test.